fitzoh/jvm-monitoring-workshop/3-registries/README.md

 This means that any `Meter` added to the `CompositeMeterRegistry` will also be added to the other registries.

 You have a couple tasks to accomplish by applying `MeterFilters` to the `MeterRegistry`'s listed above.
+No dashboards with for one, just some code to tweak.

 1. Add a `registry:prometheus` tag to the `PrometheusMeterRegistry`, and a `format:log` tag to the `LoggingMeterRegistry`
 2. Add a `registry:log` tag to the `LoggingMeterRegistry`